 • In a large mixing bowl, beat butter with sugar until combined, about 2 minutes.
 Add in eggs and vanilla.
 Slowly add flour and baking powder.
 Mix until thoroughly blended.
 Fold in cranberries and pistachios.

-• On prepared baking sheet, shape dough into a 12 inch by 5 inch rectangle, that is about 1/2 inch thick.
+• On prepared baking sheet, shape dough into a 12-inch by 5-inch rectangle, that is about 1/2-inch thick.
 I use a little extra flour on my hands to keep the dough from sticking.

 • Bake an additional 10 minutes.
-Flip biscotti to opposite side and bake another 10minutes.
+Flip biscotti to opposite side and bake another 10 minutes.
 Remove and cool completely before frosting.

 • To garnish, dip bottom of cooled biscotti into melted vanilla candy coating.
 Set on parchment paper (candy coating side DOWN) and allow to dry/set.
 Once set (about 15 minutes) store in an airtight container or ziploc bag for up to two weeks.